tomwhartung/jmws_accoutrements/affiliate_marketing/6-a-why_flexibility.md

 > (d) Termination of Programs and Offers.
 Programs and Offers may be discontinued at any time.

 Therefore we need to build flexibility into our use of their links.

-# Using Python Dictionaries

-Idea

-1. Store affiliate links in vendor-specific python dictionaries
-   - E.g., afl_cj_bn, afl_cj_???, afl_???_???
-2. In class AffiliateLinks, assign these to the python dictionaries used in the content
-   - E.g., afl_content, afl_button